rajrohit10/ASR-Training-01/README.md

 # ASR-Training-01
-All the coding related contents of the Training can be accessed from this repository.
+All the coding related contents of the Web Development Training can be accessed from this repository.